-As with all District proposals that have an impact on the public, a comprehensive Public Outreach Plan (Plan) will be developed.
+As with all District proposals that have an impact on the public, a comprehensive Public Outreach Plan (Plan) will be implemented.
 The Plan will include outreach efforts aimed at engaging the District's toll-paying customers in the process.
 The Plan will be focused on educating and increasing toll payer awareness regarding the toll increase options and the reasoning behind needing a toll increase as well as providing options for commenting and providing input on the proposed options.

-The Plan will include outreach efforts such as a dedicated area on the website where all toll increase information may be found, as well as an online comment form for public input; use of the District's social media accounts; print and digital advertising; community partner outreach; email-based outreach; development of FAQs; regular news media briefings and updates; speakers bureau; video-based online content; editorial board meetings; preparation of educational/informational materials for outreach; and, holding public meetings in the form of Open Houses and a formal Public Hearing.
+The Plan will include outreach efforts such as a dedicated area on the website where all toll increase information may be found, as well as an online comment form for public input; use of the District's social media accounts; print and digital advertising; community partner outreach; email-based outreach; development of FAQs; regular news media briefings and updates; speakers bureau; video-based online content; editorial board meetings; preparation of educational/informational materials for outreach; and holding Open Houses and a formal Public Hearing.

-It is proposed that three Virtual Open House meetings be held in February 2024 to receive public input on the toll options and to provide a forum for staff to answer questions and further educate the public as to the financial need for a toll increase at this juncture.
+It is proposed that two Virtual Open House meetings be held in February 2024 to receive public input on the toll options and to provide a forum for staff to answer questions and provide information to the public as to the financial need for a toll increase at this juncture.

 A Spanish translator will be present at the virtual open houses.
+Translations in other languages can be made available using Language Line if needed.
 The meetings will be publicized through various local media channels.
 Printed materials will be available in English, Spanish, Chinese, and Vietnamese.